-Dual credit can be obtained through the following programs:
+Dual credit can be obtained through Brazosport College.

-Brazosport College - Courses are offered at AHS, at the college campus, and on-line.
+Courses are offered at AHS, at the college campus, and on-line.
 Students must visit with Heather Dodge, the dual credit counselor in the AHS Counseling Center to register.
-Financial aid is available for qualifying students.
+AISD provides free tuition for any dual credit course in the student's pathway.
+Parents and students may access the Brazosport College website at https://brazosport.edu/students/for-students/school-and-college-partnerships/dual-credit/ for more information concerning timelines and the application process.

-Students and parents can access the Brazosport College Concurrent and Dual Credit Guidebook via http://brazosport.edu/students/for-students/counseling-testing/dual-credit/angleton-high-school/.
-This guidebook book will explain procedures and timelines regarding registration for dual credit courses.
-Tuition assistance is available for students who meet the criteria.
-All dual credit course grades will be recorded numerically and used in averaging high school GPA.
+Dual credit course grades will be recorded numerically and used in averaging high school GPA and class rank.
 To receive high school credit for a dual credit course, a student must earn at least a 70 or higher in the college course.